 - In the Data group, click Repeat Header Rows.

 - Put your cursor in the top row of your data table.
-Two tabs displays, Table Design and Layout.
+Two tabs display in the Ribbon, Table Design and Layout.

 - Click the Design tab, and then verify the Header Row box is checked..

 - Click Repeat Headers Rows.

 Ensure a proper reading order in tables

 - Screen readers read tables from left to right, top to bottom, one cell at a time (no repeats).
 If cells are split or merged, the reading order can be thrown off.